Design Boards – Modern Oceanfront Living Room

 In the next segment in our new series “Design Boards” we roll back the clock to a great project, and a beautiful waterfront home along the coast of Maine by DiStefano Architects.

 It is no surprise that modern design is here to stay, and this home is the epitome of modern design.
 And it’s interior is just as striking as its exterior design.
 This architectural masterpiece came to life facing many natural and man made challenges from zoning laws to landscape restructions.

 Uncovering the right products to recreate the look from this home was a challenge – for all you homeowners and designers out there who saw this in the Maine Home & Design Magazine, and may have been struggling to find the right products – we hope this gives you some ideas!

 WALLS & CEILINGS

 The walls and ceilings of this modern home vary from room to room.
 In the living room you'll find venetian plaster.
 The dining room has a marble-like design in a warm copper color pallet.
 You’ll find crisp white sand and cream tones throughout the secondary halls and bedrooms.

 If you are looking to create a marbled look on your walls HGTV has a great video to walk you through the process.

 You can also get some great ideas on Faux Finishes from from Sherwin Williams.
 Select the type of faux finish you want to create and it will help you estimate project timeline, and outline all the tools you need.

 When it came to the design of this home using local products was important to the homeowners.
 They chose wide plank White Maple flooring.
 This floor, like the interior decor, has a crisp, clean look.
 Unlike oak wood flooring, which has a strong grain, maple hardwood flooring will have a very smooth grain.
 And unlike rustic flooring this floor was graded to have very few knots to maintain the modern look.
-The light golden tones of the maple flooring offer a complementary backdrop for every room, not matter what color scheme was used.
+The light golden tones of the maple flooring offer a complimentary backdrop for every room, not matter what color scheme was used.